What’s the Biggest Plane in the World? It Depends on How You Define It!

 10. Antonov An-225 Mriya: The Heaviest Aircraft Ever Built (1989)

-Built during the Soviet era, the Antonov An-225 Mriya was engineered to transport the Soviet Buran space shuttle and other oversized cargo.
+Often noted as the biggest plane in the world, the Antonov An-225 Mriya was engineered to transport the Soviet Buran space shuttle and other oversized cargo.
+It was built during the Soviet era.
 With its massive payload capacity of 250,000 kg, the An-225 was known as the heaviest aircraft and held records for its lifting power and size until its unfortunate destruction in 2022.
 The An-225 served as a logistical giant for humanitarian missions, transporting vital supplies and heavy equipment across continents.

 The An-225’s six-engine layout and unique design allowed it to carry cargo too large for most other aircraft, and it frequently set new standards for air transport logistics.
 Though only one An-225 was ever completed, its significance has left an indelible mark on the world of aviation, inspiring a new generation of engineers in cargo plane design.